elastos/Elastos.Hive.Cluster/README.md

 The project distils from the IPFS Cluster, but it will have many differences with the IPFS Cluster.

 Elastos Hive Cluster maintains a big IPFS pinset for sharing.
-It can serve numerous virtual IPFS peers with only one IPFS peer instance running.
+It can serve numerous virtual IPFS peers with only one IPFS peer instance running.

 Hive Cluster is not only a pinset manager but also a backend for multiple IPFS clients.